-- I. Pass one of the following national or state tests at the minimum score\ or level identified below: - a.
+- I. Pass one of the following national or state tests at the minimum score or level identified below: - a.
 EPT score of 151 total (CSU English Placement Test). - b.
 SAT critical reading score of 550 (Scholastic Aptitude Test or Scholastic Assessment Test) if taken after March 1995.
 SAT verbal score of 470 if taken before March 1995. - c.
 ACT English test score of 24 (American College Test) if taken after October 1989. - d.
 Students must place (score) in the "Ready for CSU College-Level English Courses" category on the Early Assessment Program (EAP) taken in the 11th grade as part of the California Standards Test. - e.
-AP score of 3 on Language and Composition or Literature and Composition (The College Board Advanced Placement Program). - f.
+AP score of 3 on Language and Composition or Literature and Composition (The College Board Advanced Placement Program).

+- f.
 Score of 600 on the College Board Achievement Test in English Composition with Essay. - g.
-Score of 680 or above on the College Board SAT II Writing Test taken May 1998 and after.
+Score of 680 or above on the College Board SAT II Writing Test taken May 1998 to May 2005.
 Score of 660 on College Board SAT II Writing Test taken between April 1995 and April 1998.
-Score of 600 on the College Board SAT II Writing Test taken before March 1995.

-\ These scores are appropriate only to those students who satisfy the requirement upon matriculation in this bulletin year or who take the examinations during this bulletin year.
+Score of 600 on the College Board SAT II Writing Test taken before March 1995. - h.
+Score of 680 or above on the College Board SAT Writing section. - These scores are appropriate only to those students who satisfy the requirement upon matriculation in this catalog year or who take the examinations during this catalog year.